Ethernut Home Hardware Firmware Tools Download Community

 We can use the same command as with the bootloader to burn the application's binary image into flash memory

+Note, that this application binary will no longer run, if directly uploaded into RAM.
 The at91_boot linker script will implement a different runtime initialization, which copies the code from Flash Memory to RAM.
 Thus, the code is still executed at full speed in the 32 bit internal RAM and still limited to 256 kBytes total memory for code and data.
-Currently no linker script is available for programs running directly in Flash Memory.
-Of course, with some experience it is possible to create your own linker scripts.

 Flash Memory Layout